 - Set Org Unit to the top level OU / domain

-- Select Add.
-The user or group will now appear in the table, along with the assigned role.
+- The user or group will now appear in the table on the Assigned Users tab.

 Once a new role has been assigned to them, a user needs to either refresh their page (if already logged in) or log in before they will see and be able to use their new permissions.